julianh2o/reflowster.com/reflowsterresources/reflowsolderingguide.markdown

 Selecting components
 --------------------

 We've used DigiKey as our primary vendor for our surface mount parts, but there are a number of companies with a large selection of surface mount components.
-We tend to keep returning to DigiKey (www.digikey.com) because although austere, their site offers some very powerful searching and filtering tools that are simple and reliable.
+We tend to keep returning to <a href="http://www.digikey.com">DigiKey</a> because although austere, their site offers some very powerful searching and filtering tools that are simple and reliable.
 Another good choice for hunting down parts, especially if you're looking to get the best price for a single part is Octopart (octopart.com) which offers aggregate results from a number of vendors.

 Most parts that you are used to getting in SIP, DIP, and other through-hole packages will also come in a variety of surface mount packages.
 In fact, there are some parts that can only be found in surface mount packaging.
 When selecting parts, you'll want to double check the land pattern recommended by the part and in particular, the package's pitch, or the spacing between the pins.
 If you get a part with too small of a pitch, you may have a hard time soldering it depending on what methods you are using and your skill and experience with the method.
 The SOIC package, which is large enough to be hand-soldered, might be a good choice for a beginner.